BKWeah/dsvi-school-directory/DEVELOPMENT_ROADMAP.md

 ---

-This roadmap provides a complete guide for implementing the remaining 35% of the DSVI School Directory platform to achieve 100% compliance with client requirements.
+This roadmap provides a complete guide for implementing the remaining 35% of the GyaWe School Directory platform to achieve 100% compliance with client requirements.